Binarypark/opening-hours/README.md

         {
             "dayOfWeek" : Name of the day (Monday, Tuesday, Wednesday etc.)
-            "opens" : The opening time - written in format HH:MM:SS "closes : The closing time - written in format HH:MM:SS },
+            "opens" : The opening time - written in format HH:MM:SS "closes" : The closing time - written in format HH:MM:SS },
         ...
     ]
+}
 ```
 You can find more examples in the folder ```tests```: